 The total tax to be collected and remitted is 15.725%.

 Short Term Rental occupancy charges for daily rentals are taxed at the rate in effect on the day of the occupancy.
-If a new sales, lodging and/or STR excise tax rate takes effect during a guest’s stay, the tax rate will vary based on the tax rate in effect on each day of the stay.

 The Town of Frisco levies a 2% sales tax and a 2.35% lodging tax on your gross short-term rental revenue.
 There is also a short-term rental excise tax of 5% on any short-term rental stays with a check-out date of June 1st, 2022 or later.
 The sales, lodging, and short-term rental excise tax should be remitted directly to the Town of Frisco.
 Gross short-term rental revenues include all compensation received for occupancy including all non-optional fees (other than taxes) such as booking/reservation fees; cleaning fees; pet charges; fees for extra vehicles, people or beds; etc.; and any amounts received from lodging companies or managers.